wazuh/wazuh-documentation/source/installation-guide/index.rst

   :width: 100%

 Wazuh also offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh easily.
+This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh.
 This service provides a highly flexible infrastructure to match your enterprise needs.
 With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.

 Installing Wazuh agent
 ----------------------